phairiceismyotp/AO3_Bulk_Downloader/README.md

 - Series: [The Death and the Pale Dawn](https://archiveofourown.org/series/4966846)
 - Author: [VanToRia](https://archiveofourown.org/users/VanToRia/pseuds/VanToRia)

+The referenced work and author profile belong to their respective AO3 creator.

 ## Important note

 The bookmarklet intentionally waits `10` seconds between queued downloads.
 This delay helps avoid sending too many AO3 download requests at once, which may look like suspicious traffic and trigger AO3's Cloudflare protection.